-Understanding the science of sound and how the sound waves travel through air and solid materials is the key to finding out how to reduce it.
-As you may already know, sound is an energy that is produced when things vibrate.
+Understanding the science of sound and how sound waves travel through air and solid materials is the key to finding out how to reduce it.
+As you may already know, sound is an energy produced when things vibrate.
 The energy then travels outward, away from the source, and this makes objects and the air around us vibrate until what is left of the energy reaches our ears.

 In this article, we will be exploring all there is to know about acoustics and the basics about the science of sound to help you better understand how acoustics work and the best way to reduce any sound problems that may be faced in the workplace.

 In order to find the right balance between sound and tranquillity, sound must be absorbed and insulated in the right places.

 It is important to know, there is a difference between absorbing and insulating sound.
 The differences are as follows:

 - Absorption: the sound causes friction.
 The moving air particles vibrate the absorption material, and the sound loses its energy.
 Within an office environment in particular, it is important to make use of absorption because it affects the reverberation time – meaning the time required for sound to fade away.
 Sound absorption helps to increase productivity in the office and can help employees to feel more relaxed.